darwingr/workit/README.md

 # Workit

+## Architecture

+See [DESIGN.md](DESIGN.md) for any ongoing architecture planning.
+This a meant as a fluid and ever-changing thinking tool that is a bit lighter than UML.
+It is not an established road map.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine